 - The operator and/or the responsible authority must carefully read and clearly understand the various precautions to be taken in use.
-Sound knowledge and a keen awareness of electrical hazards are essential when using this instrument. - Use only the leads and accessories supplied.
-The use of leads (or accessories) of a lower voltage or category limits the voltage or category of the combined instrument and leads (or accessories) to that of the leads (or accessories). - Before each use, check the condition of the insulation on the leads, housing, and accessories.
+Sound knowledge and a keen awareness of electrical hazards are essential when using this instrument. - Use only the supplied or specified accessories (voltage leads, current sensors, mains adaptor, etc.). - When assembling an instrument with leads, crocodile clips or mains adaptor, the nominal voltage for a single measurement category is the lowest of the nominal voltages assigned to the individual components. - When connecting a current sensor to a measuring instrument, account must be taken of any potential feedback of voltage from the measuring instrument to the current sensor and therefore of the common mode voltage and acceptable measurement category at the current sensor secondary. - Before each use, check the condition of the insulation on the leads, housing, and accessories.
 Any item of which the insulation is deteriorated (even partially) must be set aside for repair or scrapping. - Do not use the instrument on networks of which the voltage or category exceeds those mentioned. - Do not use the instrument if it seems to be damaged, incomplete, or poorly closed. - Use only the mains power unit supplied by the manufacturer. - Use personal protection equipment systematically. - When handling the leads, test probes, and crocodile clips, keep your fingers behind the physical guard. - If the instrument is wet, dry it before connecting it. - The instrument cannot be used to verify the absence of voltage in a network.
 For that, use the appropriate tool (a VAT) before doing any work on the installation. - All troubleshooting and metrological checks must be performed by competent and accredited personnel.